Balsher S. Sidhu

 Research

-Reconciling Land-Based Natural Climate Solutions with Clean Fuel Requirements for Achieving Net-Zero Emissions in Canada
+Reconciling Natural Climate Solutions with Clean Fuel Requirements for Achieving Net-Zero Emissions in Canada

-For my doctoral research I developed statistical models for various crops in India to predict future yields (till 2100) under multiple emission scenarios.
-I am extending that work to build web-based decision support tools that can combine two use cases for crop models within a single framework – immediate (i.e. end-of-season) crop yield forecasting based on current and forecasted weather, and long-term (e.g. end-of-century) crop yield predictions based on long-term climate change scenarios.
+In my doctoral research, I developed statistical models to predict crop yields in India up to 2100 under various emission scenarios.
+Someday, when I have spare time (you know, that mythical creature everyone talks about), I plan to extend that work into web-based decision support tools that facilitate both immediate crop yield forecasting based on current and forecasted weather, as well as long-term yield predictions considering climate change scenarios.

 Selected Publications